The Quest To Uncover The “Gold Standard”

 Sum It Up With Your Slogan

-Papa Johns has branded itself with a clear and concise slogan that helps make their product stand out immediately.
+Papa Johns’s has branded itself with a clear and concise slogan that helps make its product stand out immediately.

 Whether you like their pizza or not, you can’t deny their branding and marketing isn’t cheesy.